qwertie/home/misc/Atlas-Shrugged-summary.md

 They treat Galt in a friendly manner.
 Galt refuses to open the laboratory door.
 It takes some time to force the door open, after which they find a dark and empty room with thick gray dust on the floor.
 They take him to a room in the Wayne-Falkland hotel, with Mr. Thompson.

 > "The only reason we brought you here is just that we wanted to talk to you. [...]
 And all we wanted was a chance to tell you that you got us all wrong. [...]
-You've done something to the country— I don't know what or why, but you have.
+You've done something to the country — I don't know what or why, but you have.
 People seem to want something you've got. [...]
 Of course, I don't agree with every word you said — but what the hell, you don't expect us to agree with everything, do you?
 Differences of opinion — that's what makes horse racing.
 Me, I'm always willing to change my mind.
 I'm open to any argument."

 Galt tells him again to "get out of the way"; Thompson says it's impossible and they have another silly conversation where they talk past each other.

 > We've got to preserve the system.
 But we're willing to amend it.
 We'll modify it any way you wish. [...]
 We'll compromise. [...]
 We'll keep the sphere of politics and [...] you'll be the Economic Dictator of the nation!"

-> Gait burst out laughing.
+> Galt burst out laughing.
 "So that's your idea of a compromise, is it?"

 > [...]
 "I don't get it.
 You said that you're out for your own selfish interest — [...]
 I thought you were an egoist — and a practical man.
 I offer you a blank check [...] and you tell me that you don't want it.
 Why?"